1. How does your booking process work?

 7. What is your cancellation policy?

 The booking deposit is non returnable.
-As we only ask you to pay the final amount two months before the start, we do not usually return any of that for a late cancellation.
-However, we look at each case and if the property is re-let we do return some or all of the money paid.
-Europeans usually take out inexpensive holiday insurance to cover cancellation and general holiday risk.
+As we only ask you to pay the final amount two months before the start, we do not usually

 8. Can extra people be accommodated?

-The rental villas and apartments have beds as described on each webpage, and generally speaking these cannot be re-arranged, so each house has a maximum number of people who can be accommodated.
 We will ask you for names of people in your party and numbers of couples/singles so that out of the beds available, the right numbers can be prepared for you.
 We cannot accept extra people above the names we have on file, and owners/managers of our holiday rental houses will not admit a party with extra guests.

 9. Is Italy an expensive country?

 The small towns and villages of our area are not expensive.
-You can have a pizza for between €3 and €6 (£2 – £4), and a cappuccino for €1.
-A trattoria meal will only be about €30 including wine.
+You can have a pizza for between €6 and €10, and a cappuccino for €1.50.
+A trattoria meal will only be about €35 including wine.
 A supermarket trolley of foods will cost about the same as in the UK.
 Ice cream is the best in the world and costs very little.
 You can still get leather ware, pottery and art at bargain prices.
 The markets sell casual clothing, shoes, linen, leather goods at very low rates.
-Train travel is highly susidised making it good value : the trains still run to time!
-Tolls on the “autostrade” are very reasonable – about a third of the cost in France.
-Tales in newspapers about “expensive Italy” refer to accommodation and meals in the large centres, Rome, Florence etc. The cost of domestic gas and electricity are very high which does not affect tourists except in the winter months but affects Italians greatly.
-Italians believe the introduction of the euro has created massive inflation but to the regular foreign visitor there has been little noticeable change.
-Although the areas in which we rent have foreign visitors through the year, they have not been given over to tourism as has happened in some parts of Italy.
-The cafes and restaurants are used by the local population too.